anjaliasha123/Building-A-Git-Clone-From-Scratch/README.md

     <li> Add type to the objects to help with cat-file command ----> not implemented</li>
     <li>Adding a base class to store the directories</li>
     <li>Implement write-tree git command.
 It is used to store the current directory into the object database.</li>
+    <li>Ignore the .mygit files when listing the tree using write-tree command.</li>
 </ol>